Fund resources and liquidity

 Assessments: The model is also used to determine the amount of the quarterly assessment that is allocated to each Member.
 Members with relatively more client assets, or a higher risk rating, will pay a larger percentage of the total assessment.
 CIPF also levies an additional assessment on Members that have not complied with the industry rule that requires them to maintain positive capital at all times.

-Investment Policy: All investments must be in highly liquid Canadian or provincial government guaranteed debt obligations that mature over an 11-year period.
+Investment Policy: All investments must be in highly liquid Canadian or provincial government guaranteed debt obligations that mature over a 10-year period.

 For liquidity purposes the Fund has two lines of credit provided by two Canadian chartered banks totalling $125 million.